Gloria Vanderbilt Net Worth: $10 million (approx.)

 |Nationality:||United States of America|

-Gloria Vanderbilt net worth is roughly around $10 million but If you look up her book Vanderbilt: The Rise and Fall of an American Dynasty, it depicts how tragedy struck Gloria struck over and over which forced her to lose most of her earnings during her lifetime.
+Gloria Vanderbilt net worth is around $10 million.
+But If you look up her book Vanderbilt: The Rise and Fall of an American Dynasty, it depicts how tragedy struck Gloria struck over and over which forced her to lose most of her earnings during her lifetime.

 Anderson Cooper ((Son of Gloria) reveals how her mother gains fortune but soon after loses them and gains more fortunes and loses more ,just like a see-saw , the higher you rise up the deeper and lower you go down.